theTardigrade/age/README.md

 This is a simple Go package for determining age.

-The most important public function is `CalculateToNow`, which determines an age based on the duration between a given date and the present moment.
+The most useful public function is `CalculateToNow`, which determines an age based on the duration between a given date and the present moment.
 There is also a more general function named `Calculate`, which determines an age based on the duration between any two given dates.

-Finally, a helper function named `IsLeapYear` is also available to determine whether a given year contains a leap day or not.

 [![Go Reference](https://pkg.go.dev/badge/github.com/theTardigrade/golang-age.svg)](https://pkg.go.dev/github.com/theTardigrade/golang-age) [![Go Report Card](https://goreportcard.com/badge/github.com/thetardigrade/golang-age)](https://goreportcard.com/report/github.com/thetardigrade/golang-age)